Generic Name: oxazepam

 Tell your doctor if you are pregnant or plan to become pregnant.
-Like other benzodiazepine medicines, Serepax may cause unwanted effects in the newborn baby if used during pregnancy.
-Your doctor will discuss the risks and benefits of taking this medicine during pregnancy.
+Like other benzodiazepine medicines, Murelax may cause unwanted effects in the newborn baby if used during pregnancy.
+Your doctor will discuss the risks and benefits of taking Murelax during pregnancy.

-Tell your doctor if you are breastfeeding or wish to breastfeed.
-This medicine may pass into breast milk and cause drowsiness and feeding difficulties in the baby.
-Your doctor will discuss the risks and benefits of taking it when breastfeeding.
+Tell your doctor you are breastfeeding or wish to breastfeed.
+Murelax may pass into breast milk and cause drowsiness and feeding difficulties in the baby.
+Your doctor will discuss the risks and benefits of taking Murelax when breastfeeding

 Tell your doctor if you have any medical conditions, especially the following:

 - Severe muscle weakness known as myasthenia gravis;